david-cattermole/mayaMatchMoveSolver/docs/source/tools_solver_ui.rst

 the ``CAM``, ``MKR`` and ``BND`` buttons.

 There are various columns showing attributes of the input Objects.
-To display the column visiblity, use the Edit menu.
+To display the column visibility, use the Edit menu.

 .. list-table:: Input Object Fields
    :widths: auto